Quantcast

 I froze most of the elderberries I harvested, reserving only a cup for making my syrup.
 Here’s how I did it:

-• First, I put the cup of berries, 3 cups of water, a cinnamon stick, four whole cloves, and 2 tablespoons of grated ginger into a stainless saucepan, brought the mixture to a boil, and then reduced the heat and simmered the liquid on low until it was reduced to about half of its original volume.
+• First, I put the cup of berries, 3 cups of water, a cinnamon stick, four whole cloves, and two tablespoons of grated ginger into a stainless saucepan, brought the mixture to a boil, and then reduced the heat and simmered the liquid on low until it was reduced to about half of its original volume.

 • I added a cup of raw honey to the warm elderberry liquid, stirred well, waited for the mixture to cool, and decanted it into a sterilized, 3/4-quart canning jar.